Prince Edward County

 The County became the fourth Designated Viticultural Area in Ontario Canada in 2007.
 Many of the wineries are small, family-run operations.
 We greatly enjoyed our last visit largely due to the conversations we had with the winemakers and owners in the tasting rooms.
 We were pleased to learn that the County continues to offer many winery experiences led directly by the winemaker/owner.

 We entered the large, well-lit tasting room at Grange of Prince Edward and were immediately greeted by a friendly woman, who explained the tasting options.
 As we started our tasting, another woman came by and began speaking with us – asking where we are from, what brings us to the County (we always answer “wine” seemingly in unison), etc. Then she told us her story…

 This was one of our best winery experiences in the County.
-The wine was very good (our favorite Cabernet Franc of the trip) but the positive experience was largely due to Maggie.
-She not only told a great story but she did so with such enthusiasm that we were caught up in it.
+The wine was delicious (our favorite Cabernet Franc of the trip), but the positive experience was largely due to Maggie.
+She not only told a great story, but she did so with such enthusiasm that we were caught up in it.

 Telling a story evokes our emotions.
 And enthusiasm is infectious – when someone is truly enthusiastic about a product, others become enthusiastic about it.
-Decisions, such as about whether or not to make a purchase, are largely emotional so evoking positive, enthusiastic emotions is important in a customer service interaction.
+Decisions, such as whether to make a purchase, are largely emotional, so evoking positive, enthusiastic emotions is important in the customer service interaction.

-On our last day in the County, we had just enough time for a glass of wine at one winery before we headed to the airport in Toronto.
+On our last day in the County, we had just enough time for a glass of wine at one winery before heading to the airport in Toronto.
 We wondered aloud where to go and instantly (and again in unison) chose Grange.
-An excellent winery experience not only leads to purchases in the moment but return visits with additional purchases.
+An excellent winery experience not only leads to purchases at the moment but return visits with additional purchases.
 We were enthusiastically greeted by Maggie again.